 "What's going on?" cried Helene as she rose to the roof as the vehicle dove down to the rings.

-"Get away from the panel!" shrieked Phoebe as she shoved Helene to the side.
-She sat down, fastened her restraints, and began entering the data to cause the vehicle to reverse its drop.
+"Get away from the panel!" shrieked Phoebe as she sat down, fastened her restraints, and began entering the data to cause the vehicle to reverse its drop.

 "It's too late, isn't it?" asked Pandora as she sat down beside Phoebe and fastened her restraints.